AIG swings to quarterly loss, adds US$836 million to reserves

 American International Group Inc swung to a quarterly loss as the property and casualty insurer booked huge catastrophe losses, and said it set aside US$836 million to meet losses related to prior-year accident claims.

-REUTERS: American International Group Inc posted a bigger-than-expected quarterly loss as the property and casualty insurer booked huge catastrophe losses, and said it set aside US$836 million to meet losses related to prior-year accident claims.
+NEW YORK: American International Group Inc posted a bigger-than-expected quarterly loss on Thursday as the insurer booked huge catastrophe losses, and said it had set aside US$836 million to meet losses related to prior-year accident claims.

-The company's shares were down 2.3 percent at US$63.51 in extended trading on Thursday.
+Hefty losses from claims occurring in prior years have been an ongoing issue for AIG, and its shares were down 2.3 percent at US$63.51 in extended trading after it reported third-quarter results.

-Hefty losses that surface from prior-year claims have been an ongoing issue for the New York-based insurer, which is the largest U.S. underwriter of commercial property and casualty policies.
+The New York-based company is one of the largest U.S. commercial insurers.

-In February, the insurer posted a bigger-than-expected fourth-quarter loss, largely due to a US$5.6 billion reserve charge to cover possible future claims related to long-term risks on U.S. commercial insurance policies it has already written.
+In February, AIG also posted a bigger-than-expected fourth-quarter loss, largely due to a US$5.6 billion reserve charge to cover possible future claims related to long-term risks on U.S. commercial insurance policies it had already written.

 AIG agreed in January to pay about US$10 billion to a unit of Warren Buffett's Berkshire Hathaway Inc to take on the bulk of the risk associated with those policies.
 The Berkshire deal followed a US$3.6 billion increase to reserves chalked up by AIG in the last quarter of 2015.

-Chief Executive Officer Brian Duperreault, widely hailed in the industry as a turnaround expert, took charge of the company in May.
-He replaced Peter Hancock, who said in February that he would step down after the insurer's financial performance frustrated shareholders and the insurer's board of directors.
+Chief Executive Officer Brian Duperreault, widely hailed in the industry as a turnaround expert, took charge of AIG in May.
+He replaced Peter Hancock, who said in March that he would step down after the insurer's financial performance frustrated shareholders and the insurer's board of directors.

 AIG conducts quarterly reviews of reserves for its various lines.